Want to know more about Hinduism? Here are 25 Interesting Facts about Hinduism that you probably didn’t know before reading this!

 - There are more than 1 billion Hindus in the world, but most of them are from India

-- Ayurveda is a science of medicine which is part of the sacred Vedas
+- Ayurveda is a science of medicine that is part of the sacred Vedas

 - Diwali, Gudhipadawa, Vijayadashami, Ganesh festival, Navratri are some of the important Hindu festivals